mbhall88/TAC3_Report/manuscript.md

 Ultimately, the overall gene ordering is not of great importance for the construction of a `pandora`-friendly pan-genome.
 The design of `pandora` is such that we divide the pan-genome into discrete pieces (loci) - i.e. genes and intergenic regions.
-Due to the low nucleotide diversity of Mtb, it may end up being necessary to split the Mtb genome into synteny blocks rather than the standard gene/intergenic approach we have used for other bacteria.

 #### A genome graph map of *pe/ppe* genes